jkowalleck/HTML_bundler/README.md

 # HTML builder

-a small tool, that analyses and compresses HTMl and tries to put external files inline.
+a small tool, that analyses, bundles, cleans and compresses HTMl and tries to put external files inline.

-see `./test/example/` for details

 ## requirements:

-* java
 * python
+* some external python libraries

 ### install python requirements
 ```sh